rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 This reduces the odd of mistake in programs operating outside of the regular Rust Abstract Machine semantics, which are notoriously hard to get right.

-As an unexpected but attractive side-effect, atomic volatile memory operations also enable higher-performance interprocess communication between mutually trusting Rust programs, through lock-free synchronization of shared memory.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The Rust compiler generally assumes that the program that it is building is living in a fully isolated memory space, where the contents of memory can only change if some direct action from the program allows it to change.
+The Rust compiler generally assumes that the program that it is building is living in a fully isolated memory space, where the contents of memory can only change if some direct action from the program (including FFI or atomic memory operations) allows it to change.

 It leverages this knowledge to transform said program's memory access patterns for performance optimization purposes, under the assumption that said